Multiple magnon modes in the Co$_3$Sn$_2$S$_2$ Weyl semimetal candidate: Discussion

 \section{Discussion}

+$dV/dI(I)$ curves with an overall symmetric increase in $dV/dI$ and asymmetric $dV/dI$ spikes have been reported for spin valves~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}.
+The spin valves are the sandwich structures, where spin-dependent scattering affects the magnetic moments of two spin-polarized layers, while their mutual orientation defines the differential resistance.
+We observe qualitatively similar effects in bulk properties of single-crystal Co$_3$Sn$_2$S$_2$ flakes.
+Since Co$_3$Sn$_2$S$_2$ is a quasi-two-dimensional ferromagnet, it can be regarded as a layered structure consisting of multiple Co monolayers.
+Thus, possible spin-transfer effects in a single Co layer should be discussed firstly.

-$dV/dI(I)$ curves with an overall symmetric increase in $dV/dI$ and asymmetric $dV/dI$ spikes have been reported for spin valves, i.e. for ferromagnetic multilayers~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}.
-In low magnetic fields, the hysteresis in $dV/dI(I)$ curves indicates current-induced switching in the orientation of layers' magnetic moments between parallel and antiparallel orientations.
+For spin valves, the hysteresis in $dV/dI(I)$ curves in low magnetic fields indicates current-induced switching in the orientation of layers' magnetic moments between parallel and antiparallel orientations.
 In the high-field regime, the high-bias $dV/dI$ spikes correspond to a precessing spin-wave state with increasing deviations from the parallel alignment, which leads to increases in $dV/dI$ resistance.
-At large external magnetic fields $H$, the critical current $I_{sw}$ is given~\cite{katine} by the Slonczewski model~\cite{slonczewski}: $I_{sw}\sim S (H-H_{ex}+H_{an})$, where $H_{ex}$ and $H_{an}$ are the exchange and the anisotropy fields, respectively, $S$ is the total spin for the magnetic layer.
-In experiments on multilayers~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}, the spin-wave excitation is characterized by injection of extremely high (~10$^9$ A/cm$^2$) current density for thin, 2-4~nm, Co layers.
+In experiments on multilayers~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}, spin-waves are excited by injection of extremely high (~10$^9$ A/cm$^2$) current density for thin, 2-4~nm, Co layers.

+We estimate the maximum current density as $\approx 10^4$ A/cm$^2$ for $I = 1$~mA through $S \sim 1\times 10 \mu$m$^2$ contact area, since the current density is maximal near the contact.
+Below, we rely on the model of Slonczewski~\cite{slonczewski}, which was successfully adapted for quantitative analysis of spin-transfer effects in Co/Cu/Co nanopillars~\cite{katine}.
+All the model parameters are well known for Co~\cite{katine}.